-- 1. Prepare the Mast System for Operation (Section 3.3.1). - 2.
-If necessary, secure the payload to the mast (Section 2.12). - 3.
-Ensure the payload will have enough clearance as the mast is extended. - 4.
+- 1. Prepare the Mast System for Operation (Section 6.3.1). - 2.
+If necessary, remove the mast top cover. - 3.
+If necessary, secure the payload to the mast (Section 5.11). - 4.
+Ensure the payload will have enough clearance as the mast is extended. - 5.
 Pressurize the mast.
 Maintain visual contact throughout extension to avoid overhead obstructions and cable entanglements.
 Do not exceed the maximum recommended operating pressure of the mast at any time.
-The maximum recommended operating pressure is: - 20 PSIG (1.4 bar) for Standard-Duty masts - 35 PSIG (2.4 bar) for Heavy-Duty and Super-Heavy-Duty masts
+The maximum recommended operating pressure is: - 20 PSIG (1.4 bar) for Standard Duty masts - 35 PSIG (2.4 bar) for Heavy Duty, Super Heavy Duty, and Ultra Heavy Duty masts

 Stop pressurizing the mast when the desired height is achieved.
 The mast must remain pressurized to maintain its height.
-Note that partially extended, non-locking masts may move due to internal air temperature changes.
+Note that partially extended, Non-Locking masts may move due to internal air temperature changes.

-3.3.2.2 Rotate the Mast (Rotatable Mast Applications Only)
+6.3.2.2 Rotate the Mast (Rotatable Mast Applications Only)

-Applications using a Rotatable Base Plate can be rotated.
+Applications using a rotatable base plate can be rotated.